Infantino on Qatar: Migrant workers get pride from hard work – KION546

 Infantino responded: “Exactly.
 It’s also a matter of pride and to have been able to change the conditions for these 1.5 million people, this is something that makes us as well proud.”

 Infantino did not directly dispute the claim put to him by Ruhle — denied by Qatar after being reported by The Guardian — that 6,500 workers have died building infrastructure to stage the Middle East’s first World Cup in November.
-Infantino said only three people have died on the construction sites of the stadiums.
+Infantino said only three people have died on the construction sites of the stadiums, which are funded by Qatar’s vast oil and natural gas wealth.

 “Now 6,000 might have died in other works and so on,” Infantino said, “and of course FIFA is not the police of the world or responsible for everything that happens around the world.
 But thanks to FIFA, thanks to football we have been able to address the status of all the 1.5 million workers, working in Qatar.”

-Construction workers, mostly men from southwest Asia, live with multiple people in the same bedrooms in Qatar, while their families remain in their home countries.
-Switzerland, which Infantino cited, welcomes families and offers free public education to children of immigrants.
+Construction workers, mostly men from southern Asia nations, live with multiple people in the same bedrooms in Qatar, while their families remain in their home countries.

+Infantino acknowledged that a form of “modern slavery system” existed before Qatar started to dismantle its long-criticized “kafala” employment system in 2018.
+Migrant workers should now be able to change jobs before the end of their contracts without obtaining the permission of their current employers.

+The World Cup has contributed to “positive social change,” according to Infantino, who accepted: “These controversies have certainly overshadowed the preparation.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports